Hurix DigitalHurix DigitalHurix DigitalHurix Digital

 • Enhance user experience for everyone.

-The Ultimate Checklist To Follow For Mobile App And Web Accessibility
+The Ultimate Checklist to Follow For Mobile App and Web Accessibility

 Once you take care of these parameters on your mobile app, it will automatically become accessible.

-1. Titles And Text
+1. Titles and Text

 • Make sure your app has a title.